neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 Well, this is cool.
 We've got all our nodes loaded in.
 Now we need to tie them together with relationships.
 We're going to want two kinds of relationships:

-(1) A Manager "OWNS" Holdings
+(1) A manager "OWNS" holdings
-(2) Holdings are "PARTOF" Companies
+(2) Holdings are "PARTOF" companies

-So, let's put together the OWNS relationship first.
+So, let's put together the owns relationship first.

     :auto LOAD CSV WITH HEADERS FROM 'https://storage.googleapis.com/neo4j-datasets/form13/form13.csv' AS row CALL { WITH row